QMSTR/qmstr/doc/content/introduction/installation/_index.md

 ## Prerequisites

-Quartermaster leverages Protobuf & GRPC for the master - client communication.
-The `protoc` Protobuf compiler needs to be installed together with the Go protobuf library and generator.
-The later can be installed with

-	> go get -u github.com/golang/protobuf/{proto,protoc-gen-go}
+The qmstr master server is supposed to run in a container therefore Docker is needed to be installed on the host system.

 ### Host machine preparation